SoftwareAG/c8y-releasenotes/content/release-10-18+/devices-10-18+.md

 <tr>
 <td>Device management</td>
 <td>Previously, simulators did not use inventory POST/PUT templates properly as they did not specify any ID fields for the object they created/updated.
-This has now been resolved by adding the corresponding fields ID, External ID and External ID type depending on the SmartRest template used as instruction.</td>
+This has now been resolved by adding the corresponding fields ID, External ID and External ID type depending on the SmartREST template used as instruction.</td>
 <td>DM-2853</td>
 <td>10.18.497.5</td>
 <td>UI</td>